-In order to be a “vacationer” you have to have good health, time and money.
+In order to be a “vacationer”, you have to have good health, time and money.
 Right now Carol and I are in the “sweet spot” for being a vacationer.
 We have those three things.
 Let me share some more thoughts about this.

-They say you don’t miss your good health until you don’t have it any more.
+They say you don’t miss your good health until you don’t have it anymore.
 No one knows how long his or her good health will last.
 Carol and I have been very fortunate.
 We take good care of ourselves and don’t have any physical limitations.
 That won’t last forever for anyone.
 However, I don’t want to miss out on anything while I’m healthy.
-I would never want to think that I didn’t have some experience, and then when the health isn’t there anymore, would never have a chance at that experience.
+I would never want to think that I didn’t have some experience, and then when the health isn’t there anymore, I would never have a chance at that experience.

 If you’re going to travel the world you will need time.
 If you’re “working for the man” you are not likely to have enough time to take that many trips.
 Of course “the man” will have time because he is benefitting from your labor.
-However it is not uncommon for “the man” (I could just as easily have used the word “woman” in place of “man”) to be so intent on pocketing another shekle or two from the worker bees that even “the man” can’t get away and really has no time.
+However, it is not uncommon for “the man” (I could just as easily have used the word “woman” in place of “man”) to be so intent on pocketing another shekel or two from the worker bees that even “the man” can’t get away and really has no time.

 I retired at age 53.
-That’s pretty young to leave the work force.
+That’s pretty young to leave the workforce.
 I have no idea how old you are.
 However, if you are older than 53 can you imagine not having had a paycheck SINCE you were 53?
 If you are younger than 53 can you imagine stopping those paychecks at age 53 and living happily ever after?

 Folks can have all the TIME they need when they no longer have to work for MONEY.
 Have you ever thought about it like that?
 Some folks don’t think they have the time to vacation.
 Sometimes that is “code” for a person who thinks (sometimes rightly so) they don’t have the money.
 Most folks don’t want to tell you they don’t have the money for something.
 They don’t mind telling you they don’t have the time.